TosbackCgusBridge-Bot/CGUs-versions/Forever21/Privacy Policy.md

 *   **Online Transactions.**We collect information about you when you shop on our website.
 You may visit our site without registering, but if you wish to add merchandise to your shopping cart, save your debit or credit card information with us online, create a wish list or use other special features offered on our site, you may need to provide us with certain information, including your name, address, phone number, financial information, and email address, to open an account with us.
 We will assist you in creating a user id and a password to protect your account information.
 Similarly, if you wish to apply online for a job position with us, you will be required to submit relevant information about your background and experience.

 *   **Store Transactions.** We collect information about you when you purchase merchandise in our stores or sign-up in our stores to receive our marketing materials or apply for a job.

+*   **Mobile Text Messaging.** If you provide us with your mobile phone number and give us your consent, you will receive promotional alerts and marketing text messages from or on behalf of Forever 21.
+Your consent is not a condition of a purchase.
+If you consent to receiving text messages from Forever 21, message and data rates may apply depending on your carrier.

   Your Contact Preferences and Opt-Out Choices

 To update your subscription preferences, you may contact us using one of the following methods:

-*   Call Customer Service toll free at 1-888-494-3837 (EVER)
-*   Fill out the form here with the words “DIRECT MAIL OPT OUT” in the message box.
+*   To unsubscribe from our direct mailing list, fill out the form here with the words “DIRECT MAIL OPT OUT” in the message box.
+*   To unsubscribe from our email marketing list, click the “UNSUBSCRIBE” link at the bottom of a marketing email that you receive from Forever 21.
+*   To opt-out of mobile text messaging, reply "STOP" to a text message and you will receive a confirmation message.
+*   Or, call Customer Service toll free at 1-888-494-3837 (EVER).

 Please note that direct mail requests may take up to six to eight weeks to become effective.
 Our Security Practices